nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 The best defenses against supply chain attacks include [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
 (SRI) and [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP).
-These tools work best as part of a layered security approach.
+These tools work best when used together as part of a layered security approach.

 ### Subresource Integrity (SRI)

-SRI ensures that fetched resources, such as JavaScript files, have not been tampered with by comparing their cryptographic hash to an expected value.
-If a file has been altered, the browser will block it from running malicious code.
+Subresource Integrity (SRI) ensures that fetched resources, such as JavaScript files, haven't been tampered with.
+It does so by comparing the resource's cryptographic hash to a predefined value.
+If there's a mismatch, the browser blocks the resource from loading, preventing potential malicious code from executing.

 For example: